 Diana Abells, (b.
 1989, Massachusetts) is a visual artist based in Columbus, Ohio.
 She completed her BA in studio art and physics at St. Mary’s College of Maryland in 2011, and in 2015 she earned her MFA in art from The Ohio State University.

-She has recently shown her work at ROYGBIV gallery in Columbus, The Mini Micro Cinema in Cincinnati, and the Sculpture Center in Cleveland and completed artist residencies at Vermont Studio Center, the Wassaic Project and St. Mary’s College of Maryland Artist House.
+She has recently shown her work at ROYGBIV gallery in Columbus, The Mini Micro Cinema in Cincinnati, and The Sculpture Center in Cleveland.
+She has also completed artist residencies at Vermont Studio Center, the Wassaic Project and St. Mary’s College of Maryland Artist House.
 Currently Abells teaches as a lecturer for the Department of Art at The Ohio State University.

 Jonathan Baker: “Generalized Anxiety Disorder With Face Tattoos”

 “Anxiety Attack is about global video culture clashing with contemporary rap culture, and a fascination with the morbid as well as couture.”

 Johnathan Baker is an artist working mainly in lens based media.
 Using photography, video and 3D animation, his work explores the punctum of popularity and coolness through the frame of the screen, as well as mass media and its effects on one’s orientation to the world.
 He received his BFA in Photography from Herron School of Art and Design, and his MFA in Photographic and Electronic Media from the Maryland Institute College of Art (MICA).
 He currently teaches in the First Year Experience department at MICA, and is the new Digital Arts and Technology Specialist at Goucher College.

 “I use film as a social practice.
 Through my work, I aim to draw attention to hidden oppressive constructs rigorously at work in our society.
 I am fascinated by the nexus that experimental and immersive film can provide.
 Foremost however, I hope to continue the tradition of avant-garde and experimental social practice cinema.”